abadhikari/Mojilang/README.md

 - 🙈 Emoji-based syntax
 - 😤 Custom lexer, parser, and interpreter
 - 🦍 Basic programming features: variables, loops, conditionals, and functions
-- 🗿 Proper operation precedence handling
+- 🗿 Proper operator precedence handling
-- 😮‍💨 Block scoping
+- 🗣 Dynamic scoping
-- 🗣️ Built-in `print` functionality
+- 😵‍💫 Recursion

 ## Installation
 To run Mojilang, you’ll need Python 3.6+ installed on your machine.
 You can clone this repository and run the interpreter directly.